FACT-Finder-Web-Components/documentation/markdown/3.0/en/documentation/upgrade-guide.md

 - `ff-slider`
     - use `<div slot="slider1" id="slider1" ...></div>` instead of `<div data-slider="1" ...></div>`
     - use `<div slot="slider2" id="slider2" ...></div>` instead of `<div data-slider="2" ...></div>`
-- `ff-carousel`
+- `ff-carousel` is removed from this library
-    - removed `getCurrentSlide` method, use `currentSlide` property directly instead
-    - removed `getMaxSlides` method, use `maxSlides` property directly instead
 - [Polymer 3](https://www.polymer-project.org/3.0/docs/devguide/feature-overview) related breaking changes:
     - Polymer shady DOM was removed, because it is not necessary anymore.
 In case you used something like `Polymer.dom(HTMLElement).innerHTML = ...` you now have to use the native DOM API directly like